-- SPAGOBI.DATE-FORMAT-<lingua><nazione>.format: it rules the back-end role; - SPAGOBI.DATE-FORMAT-strules the front-end role.
+- SPAGOBI.DATE-FORMAT-strules the back-end role; - SPAGOBI.DATE-FORMAT-strules the front-end role.

 We suggest to valorize the parameters in compliance with each other, according to a local data.

 The parameters SPAGOBI.DATE-FORMAT-SERVER.format and SPAGOBI.DATE-FORMAT-SERVER.extJsFormat control the link between back-end and front-end.
 The adjustment of these parameters do not affect the web GUI.